fraziphy/LinearDecoder/README.md

 - LICENSE: The license file for the project.

 - README.md: The README file providing an overview of the project, its purpose, and how to use it.

+- CHANGELOG.md: Documents the version history of the project, listing notable changes, additions, and fixes for each release.

 - setup.py: The setup script for installing the _**linear_decoder**_ module as a Python package.